tytydraco/yessleep/out/The_Rattle_of_Rain.md

 “No.” Hannah grabbed my arm assuringly.
 “Aaron *no*.
 She’s going to be fine okay?
 We’ll find her…we just have to-“

-“AH!
-What the fuck?!”
-Eric had now stopped shouting for Courtney, and instead appeared to be struggling with something over at the edge of the wood.
+“Ahhh!”, yelled Eric, “What the fuck?!”
+He had now stopped shouting for Courtney, and instead appeared to be struggling with something over at the edge of the wood.

 “Eric?”
 Hannah said, letting go of my arm to approach the spot where he stood.
 “Eric what’s wrong?”